peteykun/codemart_neo/readme.md

     $ rake db:reset

-Run in `development` mode for sqlite, while `production` is configured for Microsoft Azure.
-Set environmental variables for `database.yml` in order to deploy to Azure.
+Running in `development` mode requires MySQL, while `production` is configured for Heroku.
+Set environmental variables for `database.yml` in order to run in development, or deploy to heroku directly.